juhahinkula/juhahinkula.github.io/_posts/2017-04-10-jpaauditing.markdown

 Database auditing means logging the persistent entities.
 In the business applications we are often interested in who created the record and when.
 JPA auditing allows you to record who, what and when for each entity object.

-If you have existing SPring Boot JPA application you need following steps to enable auditing.
+If you have existing Spring Boot JPA application you need following steps to enable auditing.

 1.)
 Entity annotations